Sulin Carling

 Giacomo Bagarella

-Before joining HR&A, Giacomo crafted and implemented technology strategies at the Massachusetts Executive Office of Technology Services and Security.
-There, he led a project to reimagine the Commonwealth’s delivery of unemployment benefits and workforce services.
-At EOTSS, he also worked closely with Massachusetts’s Chief Digital Officer to scale the Digital Service team and to launch the new state website Mass.gov.
-Previously, Giacomo served as an Urban Fellow in the New York City government and was a member of the Harvard Kennedy School’s Emerging Technology Policy Network.
+Before joining HR&A, Giacomo spearheaded technology strategies at the Massachusetts Executive Office of Technology Services and Security, helping to scale the Digital Service team, launch the new state website, Mass.gov, and reimagine the Commonwealth’s delivery of unemployment and workforce services.
+Giacomo also previously served as an Urban Fellow in the New York City government.

-Giacomo has a Bachelor of Arts in Government from Harvard University and a Master of Public Administration – Master in Public Policy dual degree with distinction from the London School of Economics (U.K.) and the Lee Kuan Yew School of Public Policy (Singapore).
-His work has been published in academic journals, TechCrunch, Gizmodo, Foreign Policy, and an Italian newspaper.
-He also regularly writes about policy, technology, and international affairs on his Medium blog, The Envoy.
+Giacomo has a Bachelor of Arts in Government from Harvard University and a dual Master of Public Administration and Public Policy from the London School of Economics (U.K.) and the Lee Kuan Yew School of Public Policy (Singapore).
+His work has been published in TechCrunch, Gizmodo, NextCity, Foreign Policy, and in academic journals.

 Amelia Taylor-Hochberg